LLNL/axom/src/axom/quest/docs/sphinx/isosurface_detection.rst

 Set up the user's blueprint mesh and the ``MarchingCubes`` object:

 The blueprint mesh must be a structured mesh in multi-domain format.
-A domain is part of a global mesh that has been subdivided for reasons including parallel partitioning and geometric constraints.
-Any number of domain is allowed, including zero.
+A domain is a part of a global mesh that has been subdivided for reasons including parallel partitioning, geometric constraints and size constraints.
+Any number of domains is allowed, including zero.
 (For single-domain format, see the similar ``MarchingCubesSingleDomain`` class in the ``axom::quest`` namespace.)

 Blueprint convention allows for named coordinate sets and scalar fields.
 Here, we tell the ``MarchingCubes`` constructor that the coordinate set name is "coordset", and the name of the nodal scalar field is "scalarFieldName".

-The constructor argument ``quest::MarchingCubesRuntimePolicy::`` tells ``mc`` to run on the host.  ``MarchingCubes`` currently also supports OpenMP and GPU device executions using CUDA and HIP.
+The constructor's ``quest::MarchingCubesRuntimePolicy::seq`` argument tells ``mc`` to run sequentially on the host.  ``MarchingCubes`` currently also supports OpenMP and GPU device executions using CUDA and HIP.

 .. sourcecode:: C++